irfanhakim-as/charts/mika/flex/README.md

    - Set up an external qBittorrent server.
 Refer to [this](https://github.com/qbittorrent/qBittorrent/wiki/Running-qBittorrent-without-X-server-(WebUI-only,-systemd-service-set-up,-Ubuntu-15.04-or-newer)) guide on how to do so.

-   - Exclude qBittorrent from the Flex installation by setting `qbt.enabled: false` in the `values.yaml` file.
+   - Exclude qBittorrent from the Flex installation by setting `qbt.enabled: false` in the chart values file.

       > [!IMPORTANT]
       > Using an external qBittorrent server will require you to use SMB for either the global storage (**Preferred**) or alternatively, the downloads storage.
 Otherwise, you will encounter issues with Flex services such as Radarr and Sonarr not being able to access the downloaded media from the external qBittorrent server.